Tax Savings Ideas

 MEDICAL APPOINTMENTS Try to schedule major surgeries and other large medical expenditures in one year.
 This may get you over the 7.5% gross income subtraction and allow you to take a deduction you wouldn't otherwise be able to take.
 If you still have funds in your FSA account, this would be a good way to use up the funds.

 STOCK LOSSES You may want to sell a loser stock or two by the end of the year to take a loss against your other income.
-You may claim $3000 in investment losses per year.
+You may claim a maximum of $3000 in capital losses per year.
 The remainder will carry over to the following year.

 OWN RENTAL REAL ESTATE If your gross income is less than certain limits, you can take a loss against other income on your tax return if your rental expenses (including depreciation) are more than your rental income.
 This works well as long as you own the rental real estate.
 Once you sell it, you must recover all of the depreciation you have taken as well as pay tax on any capital gain from the sale.